 Named after the neurosurgeon who first described the disease in 1912, Cushing’s disease, also known as hyperadrenocorticism or hypercortisolism, is a hormone disorder that affects humans as well as dogs.

 The pituitary gland is a key part of a dog’s endocrine system, responsible for controlling all of the hormone production throughout your dog’s body.
-A tumor in the pituitary gland or an enlarged pituitary gland can lead to Cushing’s disease.
+A pituitary tumor in the pituitary gland or an enlarged pituitary gland can lead to Cushing’s disease.

-Cushing’s disease specifically refers to increased cortisol in your dog as a result of a benign tumor in the pituitary gland.
+Cushing’s disease specifically refers to increased cortisol levels in your dog as a result of a benign tumor in the pituitary gland.
 Cortisol is one of the main stress hormones in your dog.
 In the right doses, it helps your dog respond to stress, maintain healthy blood sugar levels, fight potential infections, and manage his weight.

 Types and Causes of Cushing’s Disease in Dogs